 By default, WordPress has five user roles – administrator, editor, author, contributor, and subscriber.
 User Role Editor allows you to modify the permissions of each user type.
 You are also free to create new roles with unique permissions.

-With WordPress plugins, there are endless possibilities on the kind of website you can create.
+With WordPress plugins, there are endless possibilities on the kind of websites you can create.
 Be sure to plan ahead so the components of your site form a single, cohesive experience.
 You can refer to this post for more plugins that can help you optimize for conversions.